 Each state has its own unique statutory law that sets forth requirements to form a Limited Liability Company (hereinafter “LLC” or “Company”).
-Although these laws and their purposes are generally similar, do not assume what works in your home state is also the procedure in another state.
+These laws and their purposes are generally similar.
+However, do not assume what works in your home state is also the procedure in another state.
 That is a trap for the unwary.

-Most states’ respective LLC laws are referred to as an “LLC Act”.
+Most states’ refer to their LLC law as its “LLC Act”.
 For example, Delaware has the “Delaware LLC Act” and Illinois has the “Illinois LLC Act”.
 Most states set forth their LLC laws separately from laws pertaining to corporations.
 One of the reasons for the separation is because LLC’s and corporations are like apples and oranges.
 Most formalities and rigidities required for corporations do not apply to LLCs.

-An LLC is a flexible business structure that combines the pass-through taxation of a partnership with the limited liability of a corporation.
+An LLC is a flexible business structure.
+It combines the pass-through taxation of a partnership with the limited liability of a corporation.
 Regarding the purpose, the Certificate of Formation does not usually state the purpose of the LLC.
-Instead, that is contained in the Operating Agreement.
+Instead, the Operating Agreement contains this.
 Should the Certificate of Formation and the Operating Agreement contain conflicting information, it is not always clear that the public filing prevails because these are contractual entities.
-In other words, the Operating Agreement of the parties should control over some statement in a document filed with the state before the Operating Agreement was finalized.
+In other words, the Operating Agreement of the parties should control over some statement in a document someone filed before they finalized the Operating Agreement.

 An LLC’s purpose usually is any purpose authorized by law.
 However, for certain types of financings where the LLC is required to be a single purpose LLC, the LLC may only be permitted to engage in transactions related to the purchase, sale and operation of a particular real estate project.